Torrance Age Discrimination Lawyer for Employees

 From securing six-figure settlements to reinstating experienced workers wrongfully terminated, our lawyers have helped many older employees reclaim their careers.
 We don’t just file claims, we help change lives.

-• 1.
-What qualifies as age discrimination in the workplace?
+1. What qualifies as age discrimination at work in California?

-• 2.
-Are there specific protections for workers over 40 in California?
+2. Are workers over 40 protected from age discrimination in California?

-• 3.
-How long do I have to file a complaint after experiencing age discrimination?
+3. How long do I have to file an age discrimination complaint in California?

-• 4.
-Can I file an ageism complaint anonymously?
+4. Can I file an age discrimination complaint anonymously?

 Conclusion